Public Works: Utilities (4840B)

 Number of Resolved Sewer/Sanitation District Customer Requests Related to Sewer Lateral Back-ups

-- Complete permanent repair to the Seneca Lane sewer mainline (Crystal Springs County Sanitation District) damaged by mudslide caused by the 2017 winter storms
+- Complete permanent repairs to the Seneca Lane sewer mainline (Crystal Springs County Sanitation District) damaged by mudslide caused by the 2017 winter storms and replace 1.1 miles of sewer mains in multiple districts

 - Continue to be proactive in performing routine preventative maintenance/scheduled work by utilizing standardized processes for ranking results from preventative maintenance activities to adjust maintenance frequencies